nacin023/connecticut-home-prices/README.md

 ## Project Context

-This project examines the real estate market in Connecticut, focusing on single-family home sales between 2001 and 2021.
+This project examines the real estate market in Connecticut, focusing on single-family home sales between 2006 and 2021.
 The data, sourced from the Connecticut Office of Policy and Management (OPM), provides insights into property transactions exceeding $2,000.
 The primary aim of this analysis is to explore trends in home sales, understand key factors influencing property values, and build a predictive model to estimate future sale prices.

 ## Main Goal

-To develop a data-driven approach for forecasting single-family home prices in Connecticut, utilizing historical sales data to identify patterns and drivers of property valuation.
+To develop an approach for forecasting single-family home prices in Connecticut, utilizing historical sales data to identify patterns and drivers of property valuation.
 This model serves as a tool for real estate professionals, investors, and policymakers to make informed decisions based on market dynamics.

 ## Key Metrics